ss47tt/Facial_recognition/README.md

 6. When the program runs, the following paths will be created:

-   Data/Output/Frame/Known_Faces            (for recognized faces from database)
+   Data/Output/Frame/Known_Faces            (images captured from computer camera for recognized faces from database)

-   Data/Output/Frame/Unknown_Faces          (for unknown faces not in database)
+   Data/Output/Frame/Unknown_Faces          (images captured from computer camera for unknown faces not in database)

    Data/Output/JSON                         (json information)